nhn/tui.editor/api/latest/lib/squire-rte/README.md

 * **cursor**: The user cleared their selection or moved the cursor to a different position.
 * **undoStateChange**: The availability of undo and/or redo has changed.
 The event object has two boolean properties, `canUndo` and `canRedo` to let you know the new state.
 * **willPaste**: The user is pasting content into the document.
-The content that will be inserted is available as the `fragment` property on the event object.
-You can modify this fragment in your event handler to change what will be pasted.
+The content that will be inserted is available as either the `fragment` property on the event object, or the `text` property for plain text being inserted into a `<pre>`.
+You can modify this text/fragment in your event handler to change what will be pasted.
 You can also call the `preventDefault` on the event object to cancel the paste operation.

 The method takes two arguments: